 Solution: Make an effort to be more aware of your ‘Hand In Hair Syndrome’ and…. well… stop it, or taking it to an absolute minimum if you don’t like frizzy hair.

 Moisturising is key to hair moisture (duh huh!), but being able to keep it in or prolong it is also essential.
 Sealing your hair helps to do this, are you doing this?!?
 You do this by applying a substance that will create a film around the hair strand and prevent or delay moisture release.

 Humectants are water grabbing ingredients, they draw in and retain moisture inside your hair.
 There are humectants of biological or synthetic/chemical origin like panthenol, honey or glycerin.
 You can easily find them in your products, however, with warmer temperatures the humidity level in the air is mild (or high) and these ingredients can draw too much moisture into the hair.
 This makes the hair bulk up, open the cuticle layers and disturb the curl definition which makes the hair frizzy.
 If the humidity level is low, humectants will take moisture from your hair and leave it dry but not necessarily frizzy.

 Solution.
 Check your products for humectants especially glycerin, which is often used by natural hair care brands like SheaMoisture, Camille Rose Naturals, Mielle Organics, Alikay Naturals, etc. If you live in an area with high humidity avoid this ingredient and seek to find it lower down the ingredients list.

 Having curly hair means you will need to pay attention to the ingredients in your products.
-The sebum naturally found in hair is unable to travel along the spiral shape of curly hair and this means your hair is unprotected against external damage and unable to retain moisture for a long time.
+The sebum naturally found on hair is unable to travel the full length of curly hair and this means your hair is unprotected against external damage and unable to retain moisture for a long time.
 Many ingredients used in hair care products have ingredients that remove the remaining sebum you have on your hair, which helps take the moisture from your hair and leave it drier.